Baegll/PasswordGenerator/README.md

 # PasswordGenerator
-Simple Password Generated based on user-specified fields
+Simple Password Generator using Python3, based on user-specified fields.